Guidelines for the University of Auckland support for trans and gender diverse students’ legal name change

 Application for legal name change support

-Trans students who are enrolled at the University of Auckland from November 2014 are eligible for payment for costs associated with one legal name change.
+Trans and gender diverse students who are enrolled at the University of Auckland from November 2014 are eligible for payment for costs associated with one legal name change.

 Approval for legal name change support payment will be given by the Pro Vice-Chancellor (Equity), or nominee, based on the application and following the meeting with the applicant.